EarthByte/Machine-Learning-Based-Mohometry/README.md

 </ul>
 To install these dependencies, you can create a virtual environment and install the required packages using the following commands:

-bash
-Copy code
+pip install pandas numpy matplotlib catboost scikit-learn

-# Create a virtual environment (optional but recommended)
+## Create a virtual environment (optional but recommended)
 python -m venv crustal_env
 source crustal_env/bin/activate  # On Windows, use crustal_env\Scripts\activate